rlane/Oort-legacy/README.md

 supply that regenerates quickly while missiles have a small energy supply that does not regenerate at all.

+#### Thrust

+The thrust() function takes an angle and acceleration.
+The maximum value of the acceleration depends on the ship class.
+The engine will accelerate the ship using these values until the next time thrust() is called.

 #### Spawning

 A ship can call the spawn() function to create a new ship.
 This costs a large